Vyral/klaus-team/_posts/2019-09-27-why-are-we-so-excited-about-the-trade-war.md

 The rates we’re seeing today are the lowest we’ve seen since the end of 2017 and goes against everything experts thought we were going to see.&nbsp;

 **For homeowners, rates spell lower payments and lower cost of interest over the life of a loan.** For buyers, rates can make a significant impact on affordability.
-A difference between a 4% and 5% rate per month is over $160.
+A difference between a 4% and a 5% rate per month is over $160.

 Lower rates also help buyers increase their purchasing power, allowing them to afford more of a home than they could have when rates were higher. **The past few years have created great opportunities for homebuyers and homeowners to buy or refinance,** and our friend Steve Farmington at Loan Depot would love to help you out.